 Compare examples of engaging vs. non-engaging presentations to illustrate the point.

 Engaging audiences during a presentation is essential to captivate their attention and successfully communicate your message.
 Establishing connections with the audience give your presentation purpose and helps to maintain interest.
-Captivating the audience will promote understanding and deliver maximum impact to ensure your presentation is remembered.
+Captivating the audience will promote understanding and deliver maximum impact to ensure your presentation is memorable.

 Experience engagement with stories